xmos/lib_mic_array/doc/rst/src/resource_usage.rst

 instructions per second (MIPS) and is approximately linearly related to many of the configuration parameters.

-Each tile of an xcore.ai device has 8 hardware threads and a 5 stage pipline.
+Each tile of an xcore.ai device has 8 hardware threads and a 5 stage pipeline.
 The exact calculation of how many MIPS are available to a thread is complicated, and is, in general, affected by both the number of threads being used, as well as the work being done by each thread.